A Continuous Lean is an American lifestyle blog covering anything from interior to fashion design. Their motto: Keep it simple. More good, less bad.

 Joseph Abboud, Lebanese-American menswear fashion designer and author, born 1950 in Boston, Massachusetts.
 Abboud started his fashion career as a 16-year-old working part-time at Louis Boston before graduating from the University of Massachusetts-Boston in 1972.
 The designer also worked for Ralph Lauren in 1981 as the associate director of the menswear collection before he established his own namesake menswear label in 1986.

-Abercrombie & Fitch aka: ANF, American retailer, founded in Manhattan in 1892.
+Abercrombie & Fitch aka ANF is an American retailer, founded in Manhattan in 1892.
 It is widely known for its provocative marketing approach, featuring half naked male and female models as their salesclerks.
 Abercrombie & Fitch focuses on casual wear for consumers between 18 and 45.